Ker v. California: Case

 The Court had decided two years earlier in Mapp v.
 Ohio that evidence seized in the course of an illegal search was inadmissible in a criminal trial in a state court.
 The Court extended that holding in this case, addressing the standard for deciding what are the fruits of an illegal search in state criminal trials.
 Clark's opinion addressed “the specific question as to whether Mapp requires the exclusion of evidence in this case which the California District Court of Appeal has held to be lawfully seized.”
 Unlike the previous case, where the search was clearly unreasonable, the District Court had found that the seizure of the drugs in the Kers’ apartment was allowed as being incident to an otherwise lawful arrest.
-The Supreme Court granted certiorari to give lower courts guidance on decide when evidence is the fruit of an unlawful search or seizure.
+The Supreme Court granted certiorari to give lower courts guidance on deciding when evidence is the fruit of an unlawful search or seizure.

 The Court declared that the standards of reasonableness are the same under the Fourth and Fourteenth Amendments applying in Federal and State courts.
 Clark interpreted the Court's precedents in determining if the search of the Kers’ apartment and car were reasonable.